 The biggest breakthrough came in 1971.
-Attorney Thomas K. Gilhool represented the Pennsylvania Association for Retarded Citizens v.
+Attorney Thomas K. Gilhool represented the Pennsylvania Association for Retarded* Citizens v.
 Commonwealth of Pennsylvania (PARC v.
 Commonwealth) in a case that resulted in a landmark decision.
 The court affirmed the right to education at public expense and due process for children with disabilities.
 Gilhool used Brown v.
 Board of Education in his arguments.
-Twenty-seven federal court cases followed and led to the birth of P. L. 94-142, the law that mandated that right.
+Twenty-seven federal court cases followed and led to the birth of P. L. 94-142, the most influential law that mandated that right.

 PARC v Commonwealth was restricted to all "children with mental retardation*."
 In the same year, Mills v Board of Education of District of Columbia affirmed the Pennsylvania decision and expanded its application to all children with disabilities.